mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 ## Confirm it's working

 Initially, Plover is set up to use your computer keyboard as a steno machine.
-If you have a steno machine, you'll need to configure Plover to look for your machine.
+If you have a professional stenography  machine or the StenoMod, you'll need to configure Plover to look for your machine.

 ### Keyboard